B0r1sD/training-material/topics/admin/tutorials/upgrading/tutorial.md

 This tutorial will show you how and discuss some of the things you need to keep in mind whenever you are updating or upgrading your Galaxy server.

-## Some notes on Galaxy versioning and releases.
+## The Galaxy Release Process

-* As at June 2021, Galaxy has three new version releases per year - in each of January, May and September.
-The versions are denominated by the year and month - `YY.MM`. i.e. January 2021's Galaxy release is version *21.01*.
+The latest updates on the Galaxy release proces can be found here: https://docs.galaxyproject.org/en/master/project/releases.html

+- Long Term Support (LTS) releases happen annually, in the first quarter.
+A LTS release is a major version update that receives significant and thorough end-to-end testing by a dedicated team, and will be supported and receive bugfixes until the next LTS.
+As such, this release is ideally targeted for production use by local Galaxy administrators.

+- Minor Releases: usually 2-3 times a year, generally in the early summer and fall.
+Throughout the year, Galaxy also ships several (usually 2-3) minor releases.
+These are version updates like 24.1, 24.2.
+These can also include significant updates, new features, etc. and follow the same release-testing protocol as with the LTS release.
+These are targeted for administrators who want to stay up to date with the latest features and improvements.
+Usegalaxy.org deploys new minor releases as a part of the release process.

+- Point Releases: As needed.
+Point releases (e.g. 24.1.1) are issued to address bug fixes and security updates.
+These are not scheduled and are released as needed.
+Following the Git release branch (i.e. release_24.1) is recommended to stay up to date with these.

+Please note that the release dates can vary based on the development process and testing results.

-* Official Galaxy versions are tagged on the [Galaxy Project's GitHub releases page](https://github.com/galaxyproject/galaxy/releases) as `vYY.MM`. e.g. *v21.01*
+* Official Galaxy versions are tagged on the [Galaxy Project's GitHub releases page](https://github.com/galaxyproject/galaxy/releases) e.g. *v24.1*
-* Each version also has an official branch in the GitHub repo named `release_YY.MM`. e.g. *release_21.01*
+* Each version also has an official branch in the GitHub repo named `release_YY.N`. e.g. *release_24.1*
 * Galaxy versions will be supported with security fixes, bug patches and other improvements for [one year](https://github.com/galaxyproject/galaxy/blob/dev/SECURITY.md#supported-versions) from the time of release at which time they will become "End of Life" and will no longer be supported.

 > <agenda-title></agenda-title>
 >